Pana/wga/README.md

-wga.js
+wga
 =========

-wga.js is a small JS function which can wrap a generator or async function to used as request handlers and middlewares in Express. wga.js brought modern async write style to Express
+wga is a small JS function which can wrap a generator or async function to used as request handlers and middlewares in Express. wga.js brought modern async write style to Express